PicnicSupermarket/dbt-score/docs/configuration.md

   this setting, that the default rules are in `dbt_score.rules` and are disabled if not included here.
 - `disabled_rules`: A list of rules to disable.
+- `fail_project_under`: If the project score is below this value the command will fail with return code 1
+- `fail_any_model_under`: If ay model scores below this value the command will fail with return code 1

 #### Badges configuration